Logo Voyage

 Culture

 Unique to Kerala, the Malayalee culture is derived from ancient Tamil-Dravidian practices combined with Arya-Indian culture, with influences from China, Japan, Arab countries, Portugal, Holland and even from the British.
-There are a lot of Tamil-Sanskrit elements, resulting in many unique practices and customs.
-Each community in Kerala has its own unique version of Malayalee culture which will not be found anywhere outside Kerala.
+There are many Tamil-Sanskrit elements, resulting in many unique practices and customs.
+Each community in Kerala has its own unique version of Malayalee culture which will not be found outside Kerala.

 Hindu influence brought Ayurveda (a system of medicine) into prominence.
 Kalaripayattu (Kerala's traditional martial art) adopted many Hindu practices.
 While religious beliefs and their associated myths and legends are well rooted in the Malayalee psyche, the influence of communism and the Kerala renaissance has resulted in separation of religion from the daily routine of life.

-Kerala architecture has lot of Tibetan-Chinese influence, due to its seclusion from other parts of India when the Western Ghats precluded Tamil influence.
+Kerala architecture has much Tibetan-Chinese influence, due to its seclusion from other parts of India when the Western Ghats precluded Tamil influence.
 Most of the buildings have gabled, tiled roofs and a heavy use of wood with prominent slanting windows and ornamental flora designs.
-The Sree Padmanabhapuram Palace near Thiruvananthapuram is a classic example of this style.
+The Sree Padmanabhapuram Palace near Thiruvananthapuram is a classic example of this.

-Dance, music and drama all have distinctive styles.
-Dance and music performances often attract large crowds.
+Dance, music and drama all have distinctive styles and attract large crowds.

-A good way to experience the entire spectrum of arts and culture of Kerala in one place is at the Annual Kerala State School Art Festival, normally held in December or January.
-The location changes between various district headquarters on a rotational basis.
+To experience the entire spectrum of arts and culture of Kerala in one place, try the Annual Kerala State School Art Festival, normally held in December or January.
+The location rotates between various district headquarters.
 This was constituted by the government as a competition amongst school children to promote Kerala arts and culture.
 This is Asia's largest festival according to the Guinness Book of records, with more than 82 art forms show-cased during its ten-day duration.

 Dance

-Kathakali, the lone Indian classical dance drama, originated from Kerala
+Kathakali, the lone Indian classical dance drama, originated in Kerala

 Kerala has numerous indigenous dance forms.

-• Kathakali.
-Kerala's celebrated classical ballad with use of large costumes and elaborate make-up.
+• Kathakali: Kerala's celebrated classical ballad with use of large costumes and elaborate make-up.
 It is a dance drama, noted for wide range of characters.
 Each character has a special kind of costume and make-up, special movements, particularly extensive expressions, refined gestures, and innovative themes.
-The dance is accompanied with anchor music and precise drumming.
+The dance is accompanied by anchor music and precise drumming.
 The Kathakali Music is unique as it varies in accordance to expressions and reactions.
 Whilst traditional Indian epics, mainly the Ramayan and Gita Puran, constitute the main story-boards for the dance drama, many international versions like Shakespearian-Homer-Biblical works are now taken as themes.
-A glimpse of Kathakali can be seen in shows organised by various cultural centres across Kerala (including the ones at Thekkady), which showcase the art and educate people about it.
+A glimpse of Kathakali can be seen in shows organised by cultural centres across Kerala (including those at Thekkady), which showcase the art and educate people about it.

-• Theyyam.
-This is a ritualistic rite performed in the temples of Malabar.
+• Theyyam: This ritualistic rite is performed in the temples of Malabar.
 It is an ancient tradition, whereby worship takes the form of performance, rather than formal worship.
-While dressed in Theyyam costume, performers are considered Gods and Goddesses.
-There are nearly 41 various types of Theyyam, each noted for its different legend and stories.
+While dressed in Theyyam costume, performers are considered gods and goddesses.
+There are nearly 41 various types of Theyyam, each noted for its own legend and stories.
 A visit to any Malabar temples during Theyyam season (Dec-Mar) is advised.

 Music